Symatem/Documentation/Processing/Programming.md

 ### Inspiration
 - LISP
-    - Programs are data too: Express control flow in data flow using lambdas
+    - Reflection & meta-programming: Programs are data too
     - Recursion instead of iteration
     - Minimalistic syntax: Almost projectional editing
+    - Primitives are just an optimization and can be constructed using others
-    - Few primitives
+    - Few primitives, move everything into Standard Library
 - ECMA Script / JavaScript
     - Dynamic Attributes / Properties
     - Inheritance: Prototyping instead of classes